To form the Y-Bus matrix for power flow studies in power systems.

 Introduction

-Y Bus Matrix Formation
+Y-Bus Matrix Formation -

-To obtain Y-Bus matrix for the interconnected power system, consider a simple network shown in Figure 1.
-The impedances of the lines are expressed in per unit on a common MVA base.
-The resistances of the interconnected lines are neglected for the simplicity.
-For the analysis node-voltage equations need to be considered which is based on Kirchoff’s current law.
-So that the impedances of the interconnected lines need to be converted to admittances as per the formula given below –
+To obtain Y-Bus matrix for the power system, shown in Figure 1.
+For the Y-Bus matrix formation, all the transmission lines are represented by the π-model (please follow any of power system textbook for more details).
+For the current injection at each node (bus), the node-voltage equations need to be considered which are based on Kirchoff’s current law (KCL).
+The impedances of the transmission lines are converted to admittances as per the equation (1) given below.

-I2 = y20V2 + y12(V2 - V1) + y23(V2 - V3) ...........(3)
+Bus 2: I2 = yT1(V2 - V1) + y23(V2 - V3) + y24(V2 - V4) + b23V2 + b24V2

-Writing equations in the matrix form –
+Writing them in the matrix form as –

 I1